meetwudi/uweb2015/README.md

 ### Prerequisite

-You should have been completed following courses.
-If you haven't, it's OK for you to take this course, but you may find it a little hard to understand.

-- Introduction to Computer Science （计算机基础）
-- Algorithm （算法）
-- Data Structure （数据结构）
-- Computer Network （计算机网络）
-- Software Engineering （软件工程）

-You should have some basic knowledge of HTML, CSS.

-You should have solid understanding of Object Oriented Programming.

-You should have decent English communication skills. **This's very important.**
+None.

+Essentially, everyone will be welcomed to take this course.

 ### Location

-Tongji University, 4800th CaoAnGong Rd., JaiDing, ShangHai
+Onsite: Tongji University, 4800th CaoAnGong Rd., JaiDing, ShangHai

+Online: Lecture videos will be posted on our website.

 ### Language

 Lectures are presented in Chinese.
 All slides, assignments, documentations will be written in English.

-### Time & Duration

-To be settled.

 ### Links